civican/legisinfo/44-1/bills/C-33/bill_text.md

 ## Directions

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 61

   **(1)** The portion of subsection 16(1) of the Act before paragraph (b) is replaced by the following:

 ### Section 16

-      **(1)** **If** the Minister has reasonable grounds to believe that a vessel is a threat, **or poses a direct or indirect risk to the security of marine transportation**, including to any person, goods, vessel or marine facility **or to the health of persons involved in the marine transportation system**, the Minister may direct the vessel
+      **(1)** If the Minister has reasonable grounds to believe that a vessel is a threat, or poses a direct or indirect risk to the **marine ecosystem, the well-being of coastal communities,** the security of marine transportation, including to any person, goods, vessel or marine facility, or to the health of persons involved in the marine transportation system, the Minister may direct the vessel

-        to proceed to a place specified by the Minister in accordance with any instructions the Minister may give regarding the route and manner of proceeding and to remain at the place until the Minister is satisfied that the threat **or risk** no longer exists;
+        to proceed to a place specified by the Minister in accordance with any instructions the Minister may give regarding the route and manner of proceeding and to remain at the place until the Minister is satisfied that the threat or risk no longer exists;

-        to remain outside of any area specified by the Minister;
+        to remain outside of the area described in the schedule or outside of any other area specified by the Minister, except in cases in which the Minister determines no other safe option exists;

+  **(1.1)** Section 16 of the Act is amended by adding the following after subsection (1):

+    **(1.1)** If a vessel has been anchored in the area described in the schedule for more than 14 days, the Minister shall direct the vessel to proceed, in accordance with any instructions the Minister may give regarding the route and manner of proceeding, to a place specified by the Minister that is outside of the area and to remain outside of the area for a period specified by the Minister.

   **(2)** Subsections 16(3) and (4) of the Act are replaced by the following:

     **(3)** Every vessel subject to a direction, and its operator, must comply with it.

-    **(4)** For greater certainty, a direction issued under this section is not a statutory instrument **as defined in subsection 2(1)** of the `Statutory Instruments Act`.
+    **(4)** For greater certainty, a direction issued under this section is not a statutory instrument as defined in subsection 2(1) of the `Statutory Instruments Act`.

 ### Section 62